The Technology

 Required base layer

-Fundamental building blocks: predicates, functions, quantifiers, and logical connectives
+Fundamental building blocks: predicates, functions, and hyperintensional logical operators

 Operators